Stream-AD/AnoGraph/README.md

 Implementation of

-- [Sketch-Based Streaming Anomaly Detection in Dynamic Graphs](https://arxiv.org/pdf/2106.04486.pdf).
-Siddharth Bhatia, Mohit Wadhwa, Philip S. Yu, Bryan Hooi
+- [Sketch-Based Anomaly Detection in Streaming Graphs](https://arxiv.org/pdf/2106.04486.pdf).
+Siddharth Bhatia, Mohit Wadhwa, Kenji Kawaguchi, Neil Shah, Philip S. Yu, Bryan Hooi

 Existing methods only detect edge or subgraph anomalies.
 We extend count-min sketch to higher-order preserving the dense subgraph structure & detect both.
 Our approach is the first streaming method that uses dense subgraph search to detect graph anomalies in constant memory and time.